kredati/cin301y22/syllabus.md

 #### Minimum passing requirements
 For all students, please note that the minimum passing requirements for CIN301 are as follows:
 * Both fall term papers must be submitted before our first winter term meeting.
-That is to say, you must turn in Papers 1 and 2 before noon on Monday, January 6, 2020.
+That is to say, you must turn in Papers 1 and 2 before ~~noon on Monday, January 6, 2020~~ 11:59pm on Friday, January 10, 2020.
 * Both winter term papers (Papers 3 & 4) must be submitted before the end of the final exam period in April, which is to say, before 11:59pm on Saturday, April 25, 2020.
 * All students must sit the final exam.